https://hgic.clemson.edu/

 3. Actual Plant Water Use

 There are methods available to determine the actual daily water use of various plants.
-These methods (Penman-Monteith, etc.) are quite involved and require a large amount of information, including solar radiation, wind speed, relative humidity, and temperature just to name a few.
-The daily plant water use is calculated, and then the land is irrigated after the calculations show a certain amount of water has been removed from the soil.
+These methods (Penman-Monteith, etc.) are quite involved and require a large amount of information, including solar radiation, wind speed, relative humidity, and temperature, to name a few.
+The daily plant water use is calculated, and then the land is irrigated after the calculations show that a certain amount of water has been removed from the soil.

 4. Measuring Soil Moisture